-FX's testosterone-soaked biker drama Sons of Anarchy, which ran for seven seasons and led to a successful spin-off, followed the violent exploits of the Sons of Anarchy Motorcycle Club in Charming, California.
-Over the course of the fan-favorite show, the bonds of brotherhood were frequently tested and complicated internal politics grew increasingly messy while club VP Jackson "Jax" Teller (Charlie Hunnam) questioned the purpose and vision of the club his father had founded before he was born.
-His search for meaning put Jax on a collision course with his step-father and club president, Clay Morrow (Ron Perlman), and left him questioning how to be a good man and plotting to find a way out for himself and his family that didn't leave everyone tattered and bloody.
+It's been a while since we've seen a show as soaked in testosterone as Sons of Anarchy, FX's exciting biker drama from creator Kurt Sutter that ran for seven seasons and led to a successful spin-off.
+The fan-favorite show followed the violent exploits of the Sons of Anarchy Motorcycle Club in Charming, California, and over the course of the series, the bonds of brotherhood were frequently tested and complicated internal politics grew increasingly messy while club VP Jackson "Jax" Teller (Charlie Hunnam) questioned the purpose and vision of the club his father had founded before he was born.
+His search for meaning put Jax on a collision course with his stepfather and club president, Clay Morrow (Ron Perlman), and left him questioning how to be a good man and plotting to find a way out for himself and his family that didn't leave everyone tattered and bloody.

-If you're looking for something similar to watch, we've curated the perfect post-SOA viewing list.
-Below you'll find recommendations for more macho soaps about the bonds of brotherhood, dramas exploring power dynamics and criminal organizations, and/or shows with heart-pumping action.
+If you're looking for something similar to watch, we've curated a list of shows like Sons of Anarchy.
+You'll find recommendations for more macho soaps about the bonds of brotherhood, dramas exploring power dynamics and criminal organizations, and/or shows with heart-pumping action.
 If you like Sons of Anarchy, these are the shows you should watch next.

 Watch it on: Hulu